 9. Casa Carola

 Casa Carola serves a cocido menu that, in addition to the three vuelcos, includes dessert, coffee and shot of liquor.
 In this restaurant the star dish since 1998 is the cocido madrileño, which is served in the center of the table so that diners can serve themselves as they wish.
-No need to be overwhelmed with the seasons, they have it on the menu from September to May (Madrid summer does not admit hot soups).
+There is no need to be overwhelmed with the seasons, they have it on the menu from September to May (Madrid’s summer does not admit hot soups).

 💶 €€€€€